By Anton Ladnyi, CFA · ex-Goldman Sachs · ex-J.P. MorganPublished Updated

 What are ORCL's key risk factors?

-The 95th-percentile CVaR of -32.2% on a one-month horizon should inform position sizing directly: at a 10% portfolio weight, this tail event contributes approximately 3.2% of total portfolio loss in the worst 5% of months.
+With a beta of 1.71, ORCL exhibits a highly aggressive risk profile relative to the broad market.
+The 95th-percentile CVaR of -44.1% on a one-month horizon should inform position sizing directly: at a 10% portfolio weight, this tail event contributes approximately 4.4% of total portfolio loss in the worst 5% of months.
 Net margins stand at 25.4%.
 Return on equity of 53.4% indicates highly efficient capital allocation.
-Debt-to-equity of 363% warrants monitoring for leverage risk.
+Debt-to-equity of 389% warrants monitoring for leverage risk.

-Insiders have been net sellers to the tune of $1709.5M recently.
+Implied volatility of 2.9% is below realized volatility of 47.4%, potentially making options relatively cheap.
+Insiders have been net sellers to the tune of $1452.0M recently.
 While routine dispositions are common, the magnitude bears watching.
-Short interest is low at 2.0% of float, suggesting limited bearish conviction.
+Short interest is low at 2.4% of float, suggesting limited bearish conviction.

 How does ORCL fit in a diversified portfolio?

-The appropriate weight for ORCL within a portfolio is not a function of conviction alone, but of the full covariance structure across all holdings.
+At typical HENRY portfolio weights — 10–20% of the equity allocation — ORCL carries a beta of 1.71, meaning it amplifies broad market moves proportionally.
+The appropriate weight is not a function of conviction alone, but of the full covariance structure across all holdings.
 See the Ledoit-Wolf covariance framework for the methodology behind these calculations.

-Among closely correlated names, ORCL shows the strongest co-movement with MSFT (0.41), SAP (0.21), AMZN (0.12).
+Among closely correlated names, ORCL shows the strongest co-movement with MSFT (0.40), SAP (0.21), GOOGL (0.17).
 Investors seeking diversification should note these correlation dynamics when constructing multi-asset portfolios.

 True portfolio risk is a function of the full covariance structure across all holdings — not individual stock metrics.
 The Portfolio Health Check quantifies this at the portfolio level: it surfaces hidden concentration, marginal CVaR contributions, and the degree to which your overall allocation deviates from an optimal risk-adjusted mandate.
 The ORCL analysis here is a single node in that larger structure.

 Oracle Corporation (ORCL) carries a Hold quantitative rating from A.L.
 Capital Advisory, derived from Discounted Cash Flow intrinsic value analysis, five-factor model scoring (Value, Quality, Momentum, Volatility, Size), and CVaR tail risk measurement.
-At $205.81, the DCF midpoint margin of safety is +34% (intrinsic value range: $157 bear – $394 bull).
-Composite factor score: 3.6/5.
+At $132.49, the DCF midpoint margin of safety is +89% (intrinsic value range: $143 bear – $357 bull).
+Composite factor score: 3.8/5.
 Strongest factor: Quality (5.0/5).
-Weakest factor: Value (2.5/5).
-Trailing P/E: 36.1x.
+Weakest factor: Volatility (2.0/5).
+Trailing P/E: 21.9x.
 Analysis by Anton Ladnyi, CFA (ex-Goldman Sachs, ex-J.P.
 Morgan) · A.L.
 Capital Advisory.
 Full methodology: Portfolio Construction Framework →

 What is the average analyst target price for ORCL?